 Unfortunately over time, our telephone number has been published on thousands of sites, many advising people that the ISA provides a free advisory service for non-members as well as members.

-This is true, but if we were to take every call as it came in, 90% of our time would be taken up dealing with non-members, to the detriment of our own subscribers.
+This is true, but if we were to take every call as it came in, 90% of our time would be taken up dealing with non-members, to the detriment of our own members.